petertorelli/motion-nnet/README.md

 # Operation

+There are two threads: the socket listener & queue, and the inference thread.
+This allows handling incoming requests in a performant way.

 The server opens a socket and listens.
 The client sends it an MP4 full- pathname.
 The file must start with `%v`, the event number, followed by a hyphen.
 The server then scans all of the JPG files that start with the